H4HWV2011/msjarvis-public-docs/README.md

 ## About This Project

 **Harmony for Hope, Inc.** is a West Virginia nonprofit headquartered in Mount Hope, Fayette County, West Virginia.
-It is the institutional home of Ms. Jarvis, MountainShares DAO, and The Commons platform. **Kidd's Technical Services, Inc.** provides the technical development and infrastructure services.
+It is the institutional home of Ms. ALLI, MountainShares DAO, and The Commons platform. **Kidd's Technical Services, Inc.** provides the technical development and infrastructure services.

 **Founder and Principal Investigator:** Carrie Ann Kidd (Mamma Kidd) — Mount Hope, West Virginia **Contact:** [kiddstechnical@gmail.com](mailto:kiddstechnical@gmail.com)